hashedone/hashedone/README.md

 # Hi there 👋

-My name is Bartłomiej Kuras, and I'm a Rust developer from Poland.
+My name is Bartłomiej Kuras, I'm a Rust developer and mentor from Poland.

 ### What do I do?